Product placement: Later films

 Cheerios and Coca-Cola were placed in the Andrew Lloyd Webber musical Evita, in Superman: The Movie, and in its sequel Superman II.
 Clark Kent eats Cheerios for breakfast in Smallville.
 In Superman II's climax, Superman crashes into a giant Coca-Cola advertisement and saves people on a bus bearing an ad for Evita, before he smashes into a Marlboro delivery truck.

 In the 1993 film Demolition Man, the fast food chain Taco Bell is integrated directly into the film's lore, depicting it as the only remaining restaurant franchise in existence by 2032.
 Since Taco Bell was not well known outside of the U.S., for the international release of the film it was replaced with Pizza Hut, another restaurant chain owned by Yum!
 Brands.
 Lines were re-dubbed and logos changed during post-production.

 In the film Cast Away, Tom Hanks, the lead character, is a FedEx employee.
 A volleyball from Wilson Sporting Goods is also prominently featured in the film.
 References to the delivery company FedEx are made throughout the film, and the company is central to the plot.
 The Internship (2013), which features two unemployed slacker friends seeking employment at Google, was described by Tom Brook of the BBC as "one huge advertisement for Google" that took "product placement to a startling new extreme".
 Rolling Stone magazine included it on a list of the 10 Egregious Product Placements in film.

 Early radio and television

 Over-the-air (OTA) radio and television in the United States are not funded through end user license or subscription.

 In US radio since the 1930s and television since the 1950s, programs have been normally underwritten by sponsors.
 Soap operas were named for the consumer packaged goods products advertised by Procter & Gamble and Unilever.
 When television began to grow popular, DuMont's 1950s Cavalcade of Stars show did not rely on a sole sponsor.
 Sponsorship continues with programs sponsored by major vendors such as Hallmark Cards.

 The conspicuous display of Studebaker motor vehicles in the television series Mister Ed (1961–1966), which was sponsored by the Studebaker Corporation from 1961 to 1963, as well as the display of Ford vehicles on the series Hazel (1961–1966), which was sponsored by the Ford Motor Company from 1961 to 1965, are other examples of television product placement.

+The UK commercial television network ITV broadcast admags—entertainment programs with product placement—such as Jim's Inn until Parliament banned them in 1963.